PROSPERO EXTENDED THEATRE

 1 Creation and co-production

-– The talent and high standards of the authors, directors and actors, whether they are experienced or beginners;
+• The talent of the authors, directors and actors, whether experienced or beginners;

 2 Platform and digital content

-The audience development is enhanced by the availability of the works on the digital space, where the capacity is no longer limited to that of the theatre.
-The additional content offers, for example: interviews, documentaries, recordings of rehearsals or the creation of costumes and sets, educational files, video clips produced by actors or spectators, podcasts, etc. It will facilitate the access to new contemporary theatre practices for audiences unfamiliar with this form of expression.
+– Production and online broadcasting of additional content linked to the above, with subtitles in English.
+For example: interviews, documentaries, recordings of rehearsals or the creation of costumes and sets, educational files, video clips produced by actors or spectators, podcasts, etc. These contents will facilitate the access to new contemporary theatre practices for audiences unfamiliar with this form of expression.

 3 Audience development